You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - Capturing movement and perspective

-- Advanced techniques to approach more complex subject matter such as faces and figurines
+- Advanced techniques to approach more complex subject matter

 - Experimentation with different painting styles and a variety of subject matter from which you can draw inspiration